lorenzosanzari/crud/README.md

 - view-path (optional) - Relative to views directory path where view files will be created
 - controller-namespace (optional) - Use custom namespace in your controller
 - model-namespace (optional) - Custom model namespace
+- validator (optional) - Validator rules field_name:rules.
+Remember to put your rules in apostrophe sign (')

 ###Creating Model